taiidani/terraform-provider-jenkins/README.md

 This provider has been published to the Terraform Registry at https://registry.terraform.io/providers/taiidani/jenkins.
 Please visit the registry for documentation and installation instructions.

+## Contributors

+This repository is actively maintained as free time allows for me to work on it.
+I am accepting Issues and Pull Requests and if you are interested in helping as a maintainer I am open to the possibility.
+Please allow for 2-3 weeks of turnaround time on your contributions.

+The scope of the provider covers the entire (extendable) Jenkins API provided that the https://github.com/bndr/gojenkins client library supports it.
+I accept submissions for functionality outside of Jenkins Core but expect that the plugin(s) required are _clearly stated_ in the documentation.
+See [jenkins_credential_vault_approle](https://registry.terraform.io/providers/taiidani/jenkins/latest/docs/resources/credential_vault_approle) for an example of this.
+I can only support these extensions as much as my own ability to test them allows -- Your Mileage May Vary.

 ## Developing the Provider

 Working on this provider requires the following: